bgoonz/docs-collection/github/code-security/security-overview/index.md

 ---
 title: Viewing security alerts for repositories in your organization
 shortTitle: Security overview
-intro: 'View, sort, and filter the security alerts from across your organization in one place.'
+intro: "View, sort, and filter the security alerts from across your organization in one place."
-product: '{% data reusables.gated-features.security-center %}'
+product: "{% data reusables.gated-features.security-center %}"
 versions:
-  fpt: '*'
+  fpt: "*"
   ghae: next
 topics:
   - Security overview